dblume/desert.vim/README.md

 The only change I needed to make was to change the diff colors.
 The original settings sometimes had text match its background when vimdiff'ing shell scripts.

+In the picture below, the top screenshot is the "before" image, and the bottom one is the "after" image.

 ![vimdiff example](https://raw.githubusercontent.com/dblume/desert.vim/master/vimdiff-desert.png)

 ## Instructions